Hylotelephium erythrostictum aka Garden Orpine

 Garden Orpine, Garden Stonecrop

-How to care for Garden Orpine
+How difficult is it to take care of Garden Orpine

 If you're looking for a plant that offers a moderate level of challenge, Garden Orpine is a great choice to test your gardening skills.